 - If the user is not found in LDAP and has an email address that match any of the listed matched email domains, assign the user to that group.
 If the user has an email address that match several domains, assign the user to the first listed group.

-- If the user is not found in LDAP and does not have an email address that match any of the listed email domains, assign the user to the default group for non-ldap users.
+- If the user is not found in LDAP and does not have an email address that match any of the listed email domains or Local Domains, assign the user to the Default Fallback Group.

 The configuration in this example would be: